Masters of Mini History

 Good weather blessed the series and all 6 rounds were successful and well attended.
 The Masters of Mini Series attracted 1260 racers in 2011, a nice way to go into 2012.

-It looks like we rounded a corner in 2011, as we started to see growth again in 2012.
-The series grew to 1445 entries for the season.
-Pit Bike racing is starting to show some life again as more new faces show up to race because friends share the good word about MoM.
-2013 looks promising as we enter our 2nd decade of fun.
+2012 brough new growth as the series grew to 1445 entries for the season.
+Pit Bike racing continues to draw new faces because friends share the good word about MoM.
+2013 looked promising as we entered our 2nd decade of fun.

-2017Now moving into our 15th Season MoM has matured into a fine tuned Series.
-Once again, 6 Championship rounds will run from May to October awarding the very best and most dedicated racers in 14 different classes.
-No one ever imagined we would be where we are 15 years after this all began, but we can tell you one thing - We aint done yet...
-Now lets go bang bars and toast our friends!
+2017MoM's 15th Season sees the series mature into some finly tuned racing events.
+Once again, 6 Championship rounds ran from May to October awarding the very best and most dedicated racers in 14 different classes.
+No one ever imagined we would be where we are 15 years after this all began, but we can tell you one thing - We weren't done yet...